cleverage/responsive-video-background/README.md

-# responsive-video-background
+# `@cleverage/responsive-video-background`

-A JavaScript library to help build components with responsive video and/or image background
+A Web Component that helps **responsively using a video as the background of a content block**.